 Forex is a relatively new arena for many investors.
 News that affects a stock price may have a radically different effect on the price of a currency.
 Also, learning how to price currencies and invest in them in a relative environment is often uncomfortable territory when a prospective investor first comes into forex.

 To battle the lack of knowledge that many have due to the uniqueness of the forex market, many brokers have set up divisions dedicated to education and research to help traders get up to speed and informed on a day-to-day basis.
 One popular destination for many traders is the website DailyFX.

 Verifying a Broker's Reputation

 Forex brokers exist to make it easier for you to connect with the banks buying and selling currencies.
 They have a set of rules that they have to follow and certain processes that are required.

 However, for many years the forex industry was not regulated.
 Although it's improved dramatically, you may still run into some forex brokerages that are less-than-reputable.
 The National Futures Association (www.NFA.futures.org) follows forex brokers and can help you verify a broker's reputation.

-When choosing a broker to work with, check first to see if a U.S. authority regulates them.
+When choosing a broker to work with, check first to see whether a U.S. authority regulates them.
 Regulated brokers will disclose this information on their websites.